mrperkett/portfolio/README.md

 > **Keywords**: scikit-learn | signal processing [View Repo](https://github.com/mrperkett/ICA-audio-deconvolution)

 This project demonstrates how to use Independent Component Analysis (ICA) to deconvolute mixed audio signals.
 A classic application of ICA is to the *cocktail party problem* of trying to listen to a single person talking in a noisy room.
 To mimic this situation, I programmatically mix audio recordings and then attempt to deconvolute the signal into separate recordings.
 Since we have the original recordings, it is possible to quantify the level of success.

+# Training

+I decided to undertake a broad review of data science and machine learning to reinforce my knowledge of the fundamental statistics/algorithms and get experience with a broader range of tools and libraries.
+I have outlined the larger trainings that I am working through below.

+Since I already have a foundation in machine learning, data science, and computer science fundamentals from my academic and professional background, I have used these trainings as a broad review to refresh my background, fill in gaps, and work on targeted projects.

+- Book: [An Introduction to Statistical Learning](https://www.statlearning.com/) $\color{purple}{\textsf{In Progress}}$
+    - Reading and working through exercises
+- Online: [Introduction to Machine Learning with TensorFlow](https://www.udacity.com/course/intro-to-machine-learning-with-tensorflow-nanodegree--nd230) $\color{green}{\textsf{Complete}}$
+- Online: [Introduction to Machine Learning with PyTorch](https://www.udacity.com/course/intro-to-machine-learning-nanodegree--nd229) $\color{green}{\textsf{Complete}}$
+- Online: [AI Programming with Python](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089) $\color{green}{\textsf{Complete}}$

 # Training Projects